 Don’t forget that aspens are not the only tree that turns gold in autumn.
 Their cousin, the cottonwood (both trees are members of the poplar family) turn just as colorful.
 However, because of their lower elevations (cottonwoods live at 5,000-8,000 feet), the cottonwood turns later in the season and can have beautiful color for all of October and even up to Thanksgiving.

 Golden’s most popular walk (selected by Westword as the best walk on the Front Range) is the Clear Creek Trail, which offers all forms of recreation, from strolling to biking.
-While water access to Clear Creek and all water activities are currently closed due to COVID 19, the trail is still open.
-The paved, mostly level recreational trail stretches from the beginnings of Clear Creek Canyon in the Foothills of the Rocky Mountains, all the way down to the South Platte River in Denver, 19 miles away, offering a tree-lined path with horseback riding, biking, hiking – and even gold panning along its banks.
+The Trail was just extended and now stretches well in to Clear Creek Canyon and all the way down to the South Platte River in Denver, 19 miles away, offering a tree-lined path with horseback riding, biking, hiking – and even gold panning along its banks.
 Golden’s back streets are also lined with colorful cottonwoods, as are many parks downtown.
-And the much waited for 1.75 expansion of the trail from Golden into the mouth of Clear Creek Canyon is expected to occur in 2020.

 There’s a reason this town is named “Golden,” and you’ll find out why wherever you go in Golden this fall.